7 Yoga Poses to Help Relieve Arthritis | Adventure Yogi

-But there are several natural ways to help manage the symptoms – from changing your diet, to taking supplements, and of course, practicing yoga.
+There are several natural ways to help manage the symptoms.
+From changing your diet, to taking supplements, and of course practising yoga.
 A regular yoga practice has been shown to have numerous benefits for arthritis relief, by improving joint mobility, helping with the management of stress and anxiety, and reducing pain.
-And as you all know, we are massive fans of yoga when it comes to benefitting you!
+And as you all know, we are massive fans of yoga when it comes to benefiting you!

 Bridge pose is good for relieving stiffness in the back and hips, as well as improving overall posture.
 However, if you have any neck injuries, it may be best to avoid this pose.

 3) Cat Cow